-Martin County parks will be opening for electric/water hookup camping and primitive camping starting on May 8th, 2021.
+Martin County parks are open for electric/water hookup camping and primitive camping.

 Signs will be placed in the parks on cleaning and social distancing measures that should be followed while using the parks.